Xiangyu-Hu/SPHinXsys/README.md

 5. Buidling SPHinXsys project

-        Clone SPHinXsys source files to local computer using SmartGit Remember to creat a new build directory outside of the git directory to avoid upload the project files to the
+        Clone SPHinXsys source files to local computer using SmartGit Remember to create a new build directory outside of the git directory to avoid upload the project files to the
         Use Cmake to build project file
         Configure x64 build and Generate
-        After configuration, one can choose debug or relaese mode of the project file.
+        After configuration, one can choose debug or release mode of the project file.

-6. Build excutable and run test cases in Visual Studio
+6. Build execute able and run test cases in Visual Studio

 7. Create and build your own application

-        Create your own application in the cases_user in the source folder simply by copying the entire folder of a similar test case and rename and modify applcation files
+        Create your own application in the cases_user in the source folder simply by copying the entire folder of a similar test case and rename and modify application files

 ## Contribution